zeek/zeek/scripts/base/init-bare.zeek.rst

    :Default: ``800000``

-   The number of IO chunks allowed to be buffered between the child and parent process of remote communication before Bro starts dropping connections to remote peers in an attempt to catch up.
+   The number of IO chunks allowed to be buffered between the child and parent process of remote communication before Zeek starts dropping connections to remote peers in an attempt to catch up.

 .. zeek:id:: cmd_line_bpf_filter